Analucar/UMinho/ThirdYear/1st/DSS/README.md

 ### :books: Desenvolvimento de Sistemas de Software
 ***

-For this subject the project was developed in 3 different phases.
+This projected consisted in developing a program to be implemented in the storage facility of a company.
+The focous of this project was planning all the different stages of software development by using diagrams and models.
+This project was also developed in Java and in 3 different phases.

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)